Henry G. Struve

-Henry G. Struve (November 17, 1836 – June 13, 1905) was a prominent lawyer, legislator, historian and banker in Seattle, Washington, during the 19th and early 20th centuries.
+Henry G. Struve (November 17, 1836 – June 13, 1905) was a prominent American lawyer, legislator, historian and banker in Seattle, Washington, during the 19th and early 20th centuries.
 A member of the celebrated Struve family, he was elected mayor of Seattle in 1882 and 1883, during a time of rapid civic growth and prosperity.

 Early life and marriage

 Struve was born in 1836 in the Grand Duchy of Oldenburg in northern Germany, the son of Friedrich and Marie Margarethe (née Claussen) Struve.
 He received his education in Germany before emigrating to the United States in 1853 at the age of 16.
 After a short stay in New York City he went to California, where he located near Jackson in Amador County.
 There he engaged in mining, studied law, and wrote for newspapers.
 He was admitted to the bar in 1859.

 In February 1860 Struve moved to Vancouver, Washington, where he was editor of the Vancouver Chronicle for a year.
 He then commenced the practice of law in the winter of 1861.
 Struve was elected district attorney for the 2nd Judicial District in 1862 and was thrice re-elected, serving until his resignation in 1869.

 At Vancouver in October 1863, Struve married Lascelle Knighton (1846-1903), daughter of Captain H.M.
 Knighton, a prominent early settler of Washington Territory.
 The Struves were the parents of four children: